digitalrebar/provision/doc/install.rst

 Extract the RackN UX files into a directory named `ux` at the same level as the `drp-data` directory.
 The account running your `dr-server` must have read permission for this directory.

 It is OK to use a different directory - the different directory can be specified with the `--local-ui` command line option for dr-provision.
 The option specifies the directory containing the UX files.
 If the path is relative, it will be assumed to be relative to the `data-root` option.
-NOTE: The directory specified in `--local-ui` is the directory where you places the files with `public` appended.  e.g. `cool-ux/public`.

 Running the UX from DRP
 +++++++++++++++++++++++

-By unpacking the files in the `ux` directory within the `data-root` directory or specifying the `--local-ui` option, the DRP endpoint will serve that directory as `/local-ui`.
+By unpacking the files in the `ux` directory within the `data-root` directory or specifying the `--local-ui` option, the DRP endpoint will serve that directory as `/local-ui` and `/ux`.

-If you are using the default port, you can access the local UX from `https://127.0.0.1:8092/local-ui`.

 The endpoint will detect file changes so no restart is required if you update or change the RackN UX files.

+If you are using the default port, you can access the local UX from `https://127.0.0.1:8092/ux`.
+NOTE: This will only serve the files for the UX; it will not ensure that the UX starts connecting to the current DRP instance.
+To address that, continue below.

 Redirecting URL
 +++++++++++++++

 If you are hosting a local UX, you should change the DRP endpoint UX redirect.
-This is the site that is presented if you visit the DRP endpoints root URL.
-To use the local-ui, add `--ui-url=/local-ui` to the `dr-provision` command line arguments.
+This is the site that is presented if you visit the DRP endpoints root URL, `/`, or the official UI url, `/ui`.
+To use the local ux, add `--ui-url=/ux` to the `dr-provision` command line arguments.

+If you have connect to this DRP Endpoint previously, you may need to clear the browsers permanent redirect cache to start using the new feature.

 * Air Gap mode - the RackN UX disables all external calls and only operates against the local DRP endpoint.